sindresorhus/is-online/readme.md

 Type: `number`<br>
 Default: `2000`

 Milliseconds to wait for a server to respond.
+This option is only supported in Node.js.

 ##### hostnames